 An assignment brief is the document marketers use to give directions for the projects they want their agencies' and other partners to accomplish.
 The brief should identify your project needs, objectives, target audiences, budget, and timetable and provide relevant background information.
 The quality of your brief is the key to getting quality work done.
 Too often, however, the assignment brief is incomplete or simply not done.
 The goal of this course is to help those giving assignments gain an appreciation for the importance for why and how to draft complete briefing documents.

-Brand Management Fundamentals (TWO DAY)
+Brand Management Fundamentals (ONE DAY)

 Brand managers plan, develop, and direct the marketing efforts for a particular brand or product.
 It is not uncommon for a brand manager to be responsible for coordinating activities of specialists in production, sales, advertising, promotion, research and development, marketing research, purchasing, distribution, package development, and finance.
 Brand managers are therefore seen as the key people behind the success of any brand or product.
 They are responsible for improving the value of their brands or products, which in turn generates profitable returns for the company and shareholders.

-Bridging Digital and Traditional Marketing
+Bridging Digital and Traditional Marketing (ONE DAY, TWO DAY)

 Marketing is an integrated, holistic set of solutions, and one in which digital technologies are increasingly woven into every marketing activity and every point along the consumer’s decision process.
 A brand’s TV commercial may spark a consumer to use their tablet to learn more about the product; a shopper may see a point of purchase sign that encourages them to use their mobile device to help them choose which brand to buy; a gift recipient may love the product so much that they tell all their Facebook friends about it or write an online review; a brand’s public relations campaign responding to a disaster results in folks around the world becoming aware of the brand and donating using a phone.
 The digital channel has become essential to the way that consumers make choices about where to shop and what to buy; they use digital devices as their primary vehicle for communicating with and about brands.
 Consumers expect consistent messages and experiences with brands whether it’s on TV, in a store, on a web site, or through their social networks.
 To meet and exceed the consumer’s expectations, all marketers must have a solid understanding of the digital landscape and how brands can leverage digital channels to attract and influence consumers.